Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems

 The most important closure relations are the so-called {\it transport equations}, relating the dissipative fluxes to the thermodynamic forces that produce them.
-The latter are related to the spatial inhomogeneity, and are expressed as gradients of the thermodynamic quantities.
 The study of these relations is the object of non-equilibrium thermodynamics.
 Close to equilibrium, the transport equations of a thermodynamic system are provided by the well-known Onsager theory.
 Indicating with $X^\mu$ and $J_\mu$ the thermodynamic forces and fluxes, respectively, the Onsager relations read

 where $\tau_{0\mu\nu}$ are the transport coefficients.
 We suppose that all quantities involved in Eqs~(\ref{i1}) are written in dimensionless form.
-Matrix $\tau_{0\mu\nu}$ can be decomposed into a sum of two matrices, one symmetric and the other skew-symmetric, which we denote with $L_{\mu\nu}$ and $f_0{\mu\nu}$, respectively.
+In this equation, as in the remainder of this paper, the Einstein summation convention on the repeated indexes is adopted.
+Matrix $\tau_{0\mu\nu}$ can be decomposed into a sum of two matrices, one symmetric and the other skew-symmetric, which we denote with $L_{\mu\nu}$ and $f_{0\mu\nu}$, respectively.
 The second principle of thermodynamics imposes that $L_{\mu\nu}$ be a positive definite matrix.
-In this equation, as in the remainder of this paper, the Einstein summation convention on the repeated indexes is adopted.
 The most important property of Eqs~(\ref{i1}) is that near equilibrium, the coefficients $\tau_{\mu\nu}$ are independent of the thermodynamic forces, so that